Rhys Darby: Career

 Darby climbed to the summit of Mount Kilimanjaro in July 2013 as part of a World Vision team of celebrities that included Olympian Mahé Drysdale and musician Boh Runga.
 On 8 November 2013, Darby made an appearance and performed some standup comedy in his capacity as second guest on the Late Show with David Letterman.
 He portrayed Anton in the 2014 release comedy horror film What We Do in the Shadows.

-As of July 2014, Darby and his family reside in Los Angeles, California.

 In February 2016, he played Guy Mann in the third episode ("Mulder and Scully Meet the Were-Monster") of season 10 of The X-Files.
-Darby, a long time fan of the show, was thrilled by his experience on set.
+Darby, a long-time fan of the show, was thrilled by his experience on set.
 He saw this as an opportunity that only comes around every so often and said he'd return to the set the first chance he received.

-In 2018, Darby participated in a video together with Prime Minister of New Zealand Jacinda Ardern as part of a tourism campaign for the country in which discussed why New Zealand was being excluded from world maps so frequently.
-Darby appeared on the panel show Patriot Brains in 2021.
+In 2018, Darby participated in a video together with Prime Minister of New Zealand Jacinda Ardern as part of a tourism campaign for the country in which they discussed why New Zealand was being excluded from world maps so frequently.

-In 2022, he starred in the HBO Max show Our Flag Means Death as pirate Stede Bonnet.
-Our Flag Means Death received praise for its non-binary and LGBTQ representation, in part due to the romantic relationship between Bonnet and Blackbeard, played by co-star Taika Waititi.
+From 2022 to 2023, Darby starred in the HBO Max series Our Flag Means Death as pirate captain Stede Bonnet.
+The series received critical acclaim for its LGBTQ representation, in part due to the romantic relationship between Bonnet and Blackbeard, played by co-star Taika Waititi.
+Critics also praised Darby’s portrayal of Bonnet, calling it his “career-best” work and one of the best TV performances of the year.
+His performance earned several award nominations, including Peabody, Hollywood Critics Association and Astra Award nods.
+Darby has referred to Our Flag Means Death as “the best thing I’ve ever done” and his favourite TV project, with the role of Bonnet being the most challenging and complex of his career.

+Darby was tapped to host the 51st International Emmy Awards in November 2023.
+He later presented at the 75th Creative Arts Emmy Awards in January 2024 and the Art Directors Guild Awards in February 2024.

+In June 2024, Darby starred as the Interim Deputy Director of “Turalism” in a series of promotional videos for the fifth expansion of "Final Fantasy XIV", Dawntrail, taking the form of a tourism advertisement for the expansion's central setting, the continent of Tural.

+In November 2024, Darby announced he would be returning to stand-up comedy after nearly a decade long hiatus with a new show called The Legend Returns.
+The show toured throughout New Zealand, Australia, the UK and Ireland from May to August 2025.